logo

 • Leaving the reward to work at a distance

-• Starting to increase the duration of work between rewards
+• Introduction to increasing the duration of work between rewards

 • Keeping focus and staying on task even when the work takes you near the reward location.
 (Heeling, recalls, "sends" in agility and obedience...)